Warsingerlab/published-models/README.md

 # published-models
 This repository contains all published code from the Warsinger Water Lab.
+High level folders represent the main domain areas which projects are involved.

 Filename convention: publicationtitle_firstauthor_year_keyword.filetype